2001 anthrax attacks: Mutations

-Early in 2002, it was noted that there were variants or mutations in the anthrax cultures grown from powder found in the letters.
-Scientists at TIGR sequenced the complete genomes from many of these isolates during the period from 2002 to 2004.
-This sequencing identified three relatively large changes in some of the isolates, each comprising a region of DNA that had been duplicated or triplicated.
+Early in 2002, an FBI microbiologist noted that there were variants or mutations in the anthrax cultures grown from powder found in the letters.
+Scientists at TIGR sequenced the complete genomes from 21 of these isolates during the period from 2002 to 2004.
+The bioinformatics scientists at TIGR, including Steven Salzberg, Mihai Pop, and Adam M. Phillippy, identified three relatively large changes in some of the isolates, each comprising a region of DNA that had been duplicated or triplicated.
 The size of these regions ranged from 823 to 2607 base pairs, and all occurred near the same genes.
 Details of these mutations were published in 2011 in the Proceedings of the National Academy of Sciences.
-These changes became the basis of PCR assays used to test other samples to find any that contained the same mutations.
+These changes became the basis of polymerase chain reaction assays used to test other samples to find any that contained the same mutations.
 The assays were validated over the many years of the investigation, and a repository of Ames samples was also built.
-From roughly 2003 to 2006 the repository and the screening of the 1,070 Ames samples in that repository were completed.
+From roughly 2003 to 2006, the repository and the screening of the 1,070 Ames samples in that repository were completed.

-Based on the testing, the FBI concluded that flask RMR-1029 was the parent material of the anthrax spore powder.
-Ivins had sole control over that flask.

 Controversy over coatings and additives

-On October 24, 2001, USAMRIID scientist Peter Jahrling was summoned to the White House after he reported signs that silicon had been added to the anthrax recovered from the letter addressed to Daschle.
+On October 24, 2001, United States Army Medical Research Institute of Infectious Diseases (USAMRIID) scientist Peter Jahrling was summoned to the White House after he reported signs that silicon had been added to the anthrax recovered from the letter addressed to Daschle.
 Silicon would make the anthrax more capable of penetrating the lungs.
-Seven years later, Jahrling told the Los Angeles Times on September 17, 2008, "I believe I made an honest mistake", adding that he had been "overly impressed" by what he thought he saw under the microscope.
+Seven years later, Jahrling told the Los Angeles Times on September 17, 2008, "I believe I made an honest mistake,” adding that he had been "overly impressed" by what he thought he saw under the microscope.